Dionísio Babo Soares: Political career

 From 2005 to 2008, Babo Soares, together with Benjamin Mangkoedilaga of Indonesia, co-chaired the Indonesia–Timor Leste Commission of Truth and Friendship (CTF), which was tasked with working on behalf of the Presidents of both countries in dealing with human rights violations during the 1999 East Timorese crisis.
 Pro-Indonesia militia and Indonesian security personnel had inflicted a wave of violence upon the occupied East Timor after the population had voted for independence in a referendum.
 Around 250,000 East Timorese had fled or been deported to West Timor, and around 2,000 to 3,000 people had died.
 The CTF's final report found that Indonesia's government, military and police were “to blame for the serious violations of human rights” in the 1999 crisis.
 Indonesia's President Susilo Bambang Yudhoyono then expressed his "very deep remorse at what happened in the past".

-On 12 May 2005, Babo Soares was sworn in as a member of the Superior Council for Defence and Security of East Timor.
-In April 2006, he was appointed as a member of the Board of Directors of East Timor's Public Broadcasting Service.
+On 12 May 2005, Babo Soares was sworn in as a member of the Superior Council for Defence and Security of Timor-Leste.
+In April 2006, he was appointed as a member of the Board of Directors of Timor-Leste's Public Broadcasting Service.

 In 2007, Babo Soares became Secretary-General of the CNRT, which was then in the process of being founded by Xanana Gusmão.
 From the parliamentary elections of 2007 until 2017, the CNRT was part of the government, initially with Gusmão as Prime Minister, and from 2015 under Rui Maria de Araújo of Fretilin.

 Between 2007 and 2012, Babo Soares worked as a consultant to the Deputy Prime Minister for Social Affairs, José Luís Guterres.
 In the parliamentary elections of 2012, in which the CNRT achieved the highest number of votes, Babo Soares was elected to the National Parliament as the #2 candidate on the CNRT list.
-However, on 8 August 2012 he was sworn in as the new Justice Minister of East Timor, and therefore did not take up his parliamentary seat.
+However, on 8 August 2012 he was sworn in as the new Justice Minister of Timor-Leste, and therefore did not take up his parliamentary seat.
 During the government reshuffle in February 2015, Babo Soares became Minister of State, Coordinator of State Administration Affairs and Justice, and Minister of State Administration.